robert-westenberger/knowledgebase/real-estate/team-building/realtors.md

 - They understand that seller-provided numbers can be bullshit and should be independently checked.
 - They know local multifamily-specific issues: rental registrations, inspections, CO requirements, zoning/nonconforming uses, rent control if applicable, and local landlord rules.
 - They ask questions about your acceptable monthly out-of-pocket cost after rents, rather than only asking your maximum mortgage preapproval.
+- They're comfortable negotiating based on defects or financial issues discovered during diligence instead of pressuring you to waive everything.
 # Red Flags